ckan/ckan/doc/maintaining/datastore.rst

 The DataStore is integrated into the :doc:`CKAN API </api/index>` and authorization system.

-The DataStore extension only imports the first worksheet of a spreadsheet.
-It does not support duplicate column headers.

 The DataStore is generally used alongside the `DataPusher <http://docs.ckan.org/projects/datapusher>`_, which will automatically upload data to the DataStore from suitable files, whether